xuandong05/Amsterdam-Airbnb/README.md

 The original datasets are available at http://insideairbnb.com/get-the-data.html
 ## Repository Structure <a name="Structure"></a>
-- The ipyinb file is the code file containing all the codes that need to be clean and wrangling, to analyzing data and producing model and graphs.
+The ipynb file is the code file containing all the codes that need to be clean and wrangling, to analyzing data and producing model and graphs.